 - Campus Copy—Please email your assigned staff member at least three business days in advance to request the Campus Copy account code; you will need to give Campus Copy the code as your form of payment.
 The student organization’s name should be included in the email request.
 You will need to email your assigned staff member each time you need to use the Campus Copy code.
 Once you pick-up your order from Campus Copy, please write your name and the club’s name on the receipt and drop it off to the front desk in G95 within one business day.
 Please note that if you submit a reimbursement for Campus Copy via Concur, you will not be reimbursed for the tax.

-- University Club, Penne—Please ask your assigned staff member for a local account form and the appropriate account number/card and for these vendors at least 3 business days in advance.
+- University Club—Please ask your assigned staff member for a local account form and the appropriate account number/card and for this vendor at least 3 business days in advance.

 - Tax (Some tax is reimbursable, but Penn is tax-exempt in almost all cases.
 If a Concur reimbursement is done for a PO vendor, the tax will not be reimbursed.)